mampfes/hacs_waste_collection_schedule/README.md

 value_template: '{{value.date.strftime("%m/%d/%Y")}}'
 ```

-### 6. How do I configure a sensor which shows only the next appointment type?
+### 7. How do I configure a sensor which shows only the waste type of the next collection?

 Set `value_template` within the sensor configuration: